UZUMAKl-NARUTO/UZUMAKl-NARUTO/README.md

 DNI

 <p align="center">
-Basic dni, shtwt, edtwt, if you have too heavy addictions avoid int, avoid doing too much mental health discourse (if a mental health exist or not, fakeclaim)
+Basic dni, shtwt, edtwt, if you have too heavy addictions avoid int, avoid doing too much mental health discourse (if a mental illness exist or not, fakeclaim)

 <p align="center">
  WORKING ON MY RENTRY